rspamd/rspamd.com/doc/configuration/settings.md

 	+ `authenticated` - matches any authenticated user
 	+ `request_header` - collection of request header names and regexes to match them against (condition is satisfied if any match)
 	+ `header` - collection of MIME message header names and regexes to match them against (condition is satisfied if any match), available since Rspamd 1.7
+	+ `selector` - apply the specific selector to check if we need to apply these settings.
+If selector returns non-nil, then the settings are applied (selector's value is ignored so far).
+Available since Rspamd 1.8.
 - `apply` - list of applied rules
 	+ `symbol` - modify weight of a symbol
 	+ `actions` - defines actions